xNaCly/blog/content/posts/2025/fast-lexer-strategies.md

 }
 ```

-Doubles are represented differently.
-By their mantiassa and exponent, which
+Doubles are represented differently, specifcally by their mantiassa and
-requires a slightly more sophisticated conversion algorithm.
-In the same vain
+exponent, requiring a slightly more sophisticated conversion algorithm.
+In the
-as `Str_to_int64_t`, validating
+same vain as `Str_to_int64_t`, validating is already done by the lexer to the
+extend of only allowing any of `.1234567890`.

 ```c
 double Str_to_double(const Str *str) {